The Loves of Joanna Godden: Production

 The film was based on Joanna Godden, a novel by Sheila Kaye-Smith originally published in 1921.
 The book was popular enough for Kaye-Smith to write a sequel, Joanna Godden Married, published in 1926.

 After World War Two, Ealing Studios decided to film the novel, with a screenplay written by H. E. Bates and Angus MacPhail.
 The film had an ending different from the novel.

 The studio cast Googie Withers to star; she had been a hit in Pink String and Sealing Wax.
 Lead roles were given to Australians John McCallum, who had been put under long-term contract to Rank, and Chips Rafferty, who had just starred in The Overlanders for Ealing.

 The casting of Withers and Kent was announced in July 1946.
 Filming took place in August and September 1946, with location filming in Kent.

 Withers and McCallum fell in love during filming and later married.
 They named their first child "Joanna" in honour of the film.

+Reception

+The film earned distributor's gross receipts of £82,908 in the UK of which £159,642 went to the producer.